Unpacking the debate over migrant work permits

 Critics, on the other hand, say that easier access to work permits could encourage the arrival of more economic migrants who may be ineligible for protections like asylum.
 That relief is granted at the government’s discretion.

-“If you are telling economic migrants, ‘Come to the border, say “I want asylum,” and we’ll hand you a work permit’ ... that’s only going to create more incentives for people to abuse the system,” says Ira Melhman, media director at the Federation for American Immigration Reform.
+“If you are telling economic migrants, ‘Come to the border, say “I want asylum,” and we’ll hand you a work permit’ ... that’s only going to create more incentives for people to abuse the system,” says Ira Mehlman, media director at the Federation for American Immigration Reform.

 Immigration experts say that beyond the “pull” factors of migration, there are “push” factors, including other countries’ political and economic crises beyond U.S. control.